boyleconnor/WikiBrainDocker/README.md

 The "docker run" command in buildrun.sh automatically does the following:
 1. Set the kernel shmall value to 15.6 megabytes.
 2. Set the kernel shmmax value to 64.2 gigabytes.
-3. TODO: Why is this under "Runtime defaults"?
+3. Custom setting changes to postgreSQL can be found in the postgres.conf file.
+   These settings overwrite the default choices.
+4. The JVM memory allocation is set to 9 gigabytes (at runtime).
+   Allocating less than this amount may lead to errors at runtime.

+When running the loader and extractor files on your own, the following commands are done as default:
+-     ./wb-java.sh -Xmx3500m org.wikibrain.Loader -l LANGUAGE
+-     exec:java -Dexec.mainClass="info.cartograph.Extractor" -Dexec.args="-o /output --base-dir ../wikibrain -r 1"

+# Software Versions
 The versions for software installed are:
   - Java 8
   - PostgreSQL version 9.5
   - PostGIS 2.3
   - Ubuntu is based on the most current docker image available at runtime
-4. Custom setting changes to postgreSQL can be found in the postgres.conf file.
-   These settings overwrite the default choices.
-5. The JVM memory allocation is set to 3.5 gigabytes (at runtime).
-   Allocating less than this amount may lead to errors at runtime.

-When running the loader and extractor files on your own, the following commands are done as default:
--     ./wb-java.sh -Xmx3500m org.wikibrain.Loader -l simple
--     exec:java -Dexec.mainClass="info.cartograph.Extractor" -Dexec.args="-o /output --base-dir ../wikibrain -r 1"
+# Changing output
 To use versions of wikipedia other than simple english, change the string after the -l flag when running the wikibrain loader.
 To change the output volume, change the -o flag when you run the cartograph Extractor.
 It's important to